 • Brain atlas sensitivity

-• Tibia bone with structure illumination
+• Tibia bone with structured illumination

 • Digimouse photon simulations